 Swimming Puppies and Righting Reflex

-Occasionally a puppy seems to indicate that it doesn’t want to or cannot “return to a normal relaxed state on its side and insists or remains [on its belly] causing the flattening of the chest, which, if left undisturbed, leads to swimmer syndrome and probable death.”
+Occasionally a puppy seems to indicate that it doesn’t want to or cannot return to a normal relaxed state on its side.
 This is possibly not a defect in the righting reflex, per se, but a genetic defect in proprioception, the instinctive knowledge of position.
 It may well originate in a genetic defect in the embryonic development of the inner ear.
-Perhaps the swimmer has inherited poor proprioception and therefore its body “doesn’t know to roll over on its side.”
-Once in the righted position used for finding the nipple, it has no way of knowing that there is a more comfortable and normal resting position.

 You will have to determine for yourself if it is worth it, realizing that not everyone is able to save every defective puppy.
-And, if you want to prevent it from happening again, perhaps the surest and safest approach is not to breed either parent again.
-That is, play the odds and assume a genetic cause unless you are convinced a problem is purely or mostly environmental and at the same time not very important to the breed population.
-The longer I live, the more evidence I see that nearly everything has a bigger genetic component than you would initially think, but probably there are more urgent matters to attack first.
+And if it happens more than once in a litter from either parent, perhaps the surest and safest approach is not to breed either parent again.
+The longer I live, the more evidence I see that nearly everything has a bigger genetic component than you would initially think but probably there are more urgent matters to attack first.

 Surviving Swimming Pup Syndrome